July 31, 2014

 Endoscopy is a minimally invasive diagnostic medical procedure.
 It is used to examine the interior surfaces of an organ or tissue.
 The endoscope can also be used for enabling biopsies and retrieving foreign objects.

 “We want our patients to receive the best possible detection and treatment of diseases in the gastrointestinal tract,” said Jeremy M. Lake, M.D., a gastroenterologist with Hillsboro Gastroenterology who practices at Tuality.
-“Our medical team is focused on quality, safety, and performing above the national standards set for endscopy.”
+“Our medical team is focused on quality, safety, and performing above the national standards set for endoscopy.”

 The safety standards have also been improved with new endoscope washers equipped with computer tracking software to ensure superior quality control during the cleaning and sterilization process.